-It Then followed by large organizations

-There institutions follow both line as

-well as staff organisational structures.

-Straight up the (vertical) association is

-comprehended by special knowledge

-of the staff organisation.
-Major

-functions are performed by line

-executives feature of line

-organisation), however the staff

-executives help the line executives with their expert knowledge.
+It Then followed by large organizations Their institutions follow both line as well as staff organizational structures.
+Straight up the (vertical) association is comprehended by special knowledge of the staff organization.
+Major functions are performed by line executives feature of line organization), however the staff executives help the line executives with their expert knowledge.